Lacey's Monday Outdoor Forecast

 Lacey Swope

-On this week's Science With Swope, Meteorologist Lacey Swope talks about droughts, snow totals and melting snow liquid equivalents.
+On this week's Science With Swope, Oklahoma Weather Expert Meteorologist Lacey Swope teaches us how winter weather affects pot holes.

 Lacey Swope

-On this week's Science With Swope, Meteorologist Lacey Swope talks about droughts, snow totals and melting snow liquid equivalents.
+On this week's Science With Swope, Oklahoma Weather Expert Meteorologist Lacey Swope teaches us how winter weather affects pot holes.

 View More Stories